 - Paragraphs: Don’t include extra spacing between paragraphs.
 To indicate that an additional line space between sentences or paragraphs should appear in your final version, use three asterisks or pound signs (*** or ###) set on a line by themselves.

-- Ellipses: Insert a space before, after, and between the three “dots” that show a pause . . . like that.
+- Ellipses: Insert a space before, after, and between the three “dots” that show a pause . . . or … like that.

 - Provide all the elements you’ll include in your book.
 You’re paying good money for editing, so why not include everything that needs editing?
 It only takes a few minutes to insert your title page, copyright page, dedication, table of contents, acknowledgments, and for nonfiction, notes, glossary, and bibliography.
 And if you’re placing your author bio inside the book, be sure to include that as well.

 - Cross reference chapter titles with titles in the table of contents.
-As you revise and edit your work, it’s quite common to change chapter titles but also to forget to reconcile them with the table of contents.
+As you revise and edit your work, it’s quite common to change chapter titles and then to forget to reconcile them with the table of contents.
 (This is one of those annoying little details that can add to your editing bill!)

 - Format references using correct style.
 In nonfiction, there are numerous ways to format your references: APA, Chicago, and MLA are the most common styles.
 If you are unsure about how to format or how to use in-text citations, check with your editor.